 So without further ado, let's get into the best toothpastes for sensitive teeth and gums.
 Below we have written which toothpastes are popular for specific needs, as well as what makes them stand out.
 Before you dive, in here's a table to provide you with a quick overview.

-Best overall toothpaste for sensitive teeth
+Best toothpaste for sensitive teeth with fluoride

 - This toothpaste contains the maximum allowed concentration of potassium nitrate for sensitive teeth without requiring a prescription.

 - It also promises 24/7 protection from tooth sensitivity as long as you are maintaining a regular routine of brushing twice a day.

 - It delivers results at a very reasonable price.